How Many Grams in a Pound? A complete walkthrough to Weight Conversion

 Q: Why is the pound-gram conversion factor not a whole number?

 A: The conversion factor is not a whole number because the imperial and metric systems evolved independently, with different historical origins and base units.
-Therefore, their relationship is not a simple, whole-number ratio.
+Because of this, their relationship is not a simple, whole-number ratio.

 Q: Can I use online calculators for pound-gram conversions?